gibbz00/evolve/README.md

 The benifits gained from this include thinner, readable and customizable scripts, that still provide a high degree of automation.
 A philosophic stance that differs from many of the other installers out there.
 Some Linux experience presumed.
-But useage should be a breeze as long as the steps are carefully read and understood.
+But useage should be a breeze as long as the steps taken are carefully read and understood.

 The Arch system can be seen as having two modes; tui and gui.
 They obviously serve distincly different purposes, but it should be noted that the gui version builds upon the tui verison.